The largest lockdown in the world is ending. India is bracing for what comes next.

 There remains skepticism about whether the official figures on cases and deaths capture the true scope of the outbreak.
 The country has significantly ramped up its testing capacity over the last two months — it now conducts about 110,000 tests a day — but in a nation of India’s size, that translates into a tiny percentage of the population.

-Testing in India remains “inadequate,” added K. Sujatha Rao, who formerly served as the top civil servant in the country’s health ministry.
+Testing in India remains “inadequate,” said K. Sujatha Rao, who formerly served as the top civil servant in the country’s Health Ministry.
 The stigma surrounding the disease also represents a “serious deterrent” to getting people tested in the early stages of the illness, she said.

 The nationwide figures obscure considerable variations in the pandemic response across a vast nation.
 The southern state of Kerala mobilized its robust public health system to track, treat and isolate people who tested positive.
 The number of active cases in the state dropped to just 16 earlier this month.
 But confirmed cases in the state are rising once again as residents begin to return from other parts of India or via special repatriation flights from abroad.